Gavin-Development/GavinBackendDatasetUtils/README.md

 This tool set is a WIP suite of tools for authoring, managing & loading datasets for Gavin bot.

-# Current build failing due to intel compiler issues, fix is being worked on but in the mean time please switch to MSVCC compiler instead.

 ## Usage

 ### New File Format